jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**July 18, 2024**_
+Another way to improve accuracy is to fact-check during the reinforcement process, which is the layer after the pre-trained transformers layers.

 _**July 17, 2024**_
 RAG is also vulnerable to wrong information on the internet.
 If the retrieved results are fake, the model will not be able to return correct results either.